13 Apr How to Save with Home Tax Deductions(Last Updated On: August 2, 2018)

 - installing insulation

 Tax experts also point out that qualifying loans do not apply to basic repairs and fixes.
-It is important to distinguish these two types of work, however, because only the interest on loans taken out for home improvements may be deducted from your income taxes.
+However, it is important to distinguish these two types of work.
+For example, eligible deductions only include the interest on loans taken out for home improvements.

 Energy Efficiency Upgrades

-Improving the energy efficiency of your home can lead to many tax deductions, such as the Renewable Energy Efficiency Property Credit, which allows homeowners to deduct up to 30% of the cost of equipment and installation.
+Improving the energy efficiency of your home can lead to many tax deductions.
+For example, the Renewable Energy Efficiency Property Credit.
+This credit allows homeowners to deduct up to 30% of the cost of equipment and installation.

 Jayson Mullin, founder of Top Tax Defenders, explains the benefits: